 Museum Speaker Series

-In 2022, the Lewes Historical Society continues to offer educational and entertaining programs that explore the history of Lewes, the surrounding area.
+The Lewes Historical Society continues to offer educational and entertaining programs that explore the history of Lewes, and the surrounding area.
 All of these presentations are open to Society members, residents, and visitors of the Lewes community.

-Presentations are held in the Community Room of the Margaret H. Rollins Community Center at the Lewes History Museum located at 101 Adams Avenue, Lewes.
-Check out the topics scheduled below.
-These events are FREE and do not require a reservation.
+Presentations are held at the Lewes History Museum located at 101 Adams Avenue, Lewes.
+These events are included with museum admission and do not require a reservation.
 Remember, free admission to all LHS museums is a member benefit.